 Trapping may be a better option than shooting if you wish to keep your presence in an area from the attention of others.
-Trapping smaller animals in particular will be easier than larger ones.
+Trapping smaller animals in particular (like squirrels) will be easier than larger ones.

 There is plenty to be gathered in the woods – nuts, berries and other edible plants, as well as pollen from cattails, are all available.

 However, don’t pass up on the protein just waiting for you – grasshoppers and grubs are there for the taking and will provide some tasty sustenance if correctly prepared.

 Roasted termites, boiled ants, grubs on a stick cooked crispy over an open flame… it’s all a matter of getting used to what other people consider quite normal and tasty.

 In Thailand, I have watched people settling down in groups at lunchtime to freshly roast takeaway packets of various types of insects the way many of us would devour a packet of crisps during a lunch break.